vzool/docs/app/user-guide.md

 ### Bookmarking

 As you can see, there are many ways to fine-tune the way you view Items.
-Whenever you change one of the above options Directus saves it to your user's preferences so it will look the same next time you view the page.
-If you would like to save _multiple_ different views then you would use bookmarks.
+Whenever you change one of the above options, Directus saves it to your user's preferences so it will look the same next time you view the page.
+If you would like to save _multiple_ different views, then you would use bookmarks.

 You can create a bookmark by clicking the icon to the right of the breadcrumb in the [header](#Header).
 Once clicked, you'll be prompted to enter a name for the bookmark, and then it will be added to your [Bookmarks](#Bookmarks) list in the navigation sidebar for easy access.